AlphaPiece/libraries-under-sea/ef/README.md

 ef_slist_free()
 ```

-To traverse the whole list with a function, use
+To call a function for each element in the list, use
 ```
 ef_slist_traverse()
 ```